Get Started with Multiprocessor Blocks on MCUs

 Open the SoC Builder tool from the System on Chip tab, by clicking Configure, Build, & Deploy.

-Review Task Mapping in the next page.
+Review Hardware Mapping in the next page.
 Observe ADCA1_isr is configured as event source for control task.

 Review Map Peripherals in MCU Model in the next page.
 Configure peripherals with same value used for simulation.